N252614/react-side-effects-vite/README.md

 ## Screenshot

-Here is the working app showing a programming joke and the "Get a New Joke" button:
+Here is the working app showing a programming joke, a loading message, and the “Get a New Joke” button:

 ![Joke App Screenshot](./screenshot.jpg)

 ## Results

 All tests passed.
- The app displays a joke on load and fetches a new one on button click.
- A loading message appears during the simulated fetch.
+On page load, a joke is displayed after a loading message.
+Clicking the button fetches a new joke (simulated).
+The UI handles loading and errors gracefully.
- The jokes are hardcoded to match test expectations.
+Jokes are hardcoded to match test expectations for consistent test results.

 ## Author